-Cannabis has many medicinal benefits, and as all medicinal products have information regarding their strength and dosage information, cannabis products are now being held to the same standards.
+Cannabis has many medicinal benefits, and as all medicinal products have information regarding their strength and dosage information, cannabis products are starting to be held to the same standards.
 Regulations and standards for acceptable limits of specific compounds are currently being developed by international organizations to ensure cannabis products do not compromise a person’s immune system.
-The two major reasons cannabis products are tested are: to verify the products are safe for human consumption and to give consumers an idea of the potency of the product they are using.
+The two major reasons cannabis products are tested are: to verify the products are safe for human consumption, and to give consumers an idea of the potency of the product they are using.

-Cannabis plants act like a sponge during cultivation and absorb everything to which they’re exposed, from the nutrients and heavy metals in the soil, to the pesticides that may have found their way into a greenhouse from the neighboring farm.
+Cannabis plants act as a sponge during cultivation and absorb everything to which they’re exposed, from the nutrients and heavy metals in the soil to the pesticides that may have found their way into a greenhouse from the neighboring farm.
 For this reason, cannabis products are now tested for any materials that can remain present in the final flower.
-Regulatory agencies have started establishing maximum quantity limits that are acceptable for residual solvents, pesticides, heavy metals, microbials, and mycotoxins.
+Regulatory agencies have started establishing maximum quantity limits for residual solvents, pesticides, heavy metals, microbes, and mycotoxins.

-The use of dangerous Pesticides, Fungicides, and Plant Growth Regulators on Cannabis has been documented.
-These residual toxins create potentially dangerous safety issues to patients when consumed.
-Mold and fungal contaminants should be of concern to anyone who consumes medical Cannabis, especially those that are prone to asthma, allergies, or have a compromised immune system.
+The use of pesticides, fungicides, and plant growth regulators on cannabis has been documented.
+These residual chemicals create potentially dangerous safety issues for patients when consumed.
+Mold and fungal contaminants can harm anyone who consumes medical cannabis, especially patients prone to asthma, allergies, or immune-system-compromised.

 Lab testing is the only way to know the cannabinoid makeup and terpene profile of the cannabis product you’re consuming.
-These two variables are the most important to consider when selecting your cannabis as they directly influence the experience you will have.
+These two variables are the most important to consider when selecting your cannabis for effect, as they will directly influence the experience you will have.